c2d7fa/untask/README.md

     raco pkg install --auto

 This will install any missing dependencies.
+Now you can run Untask with just:

+    racket main.rkt <ARGS>

-In order to create an executable, run:
+In order to install Untask in `/usr/local/bin/untask`, run:

-    make untask
+    make untask PREFIX=/usr/local

-This will create the file `untask`, which can be run directly.